anima-wg/brski-cloud/anima-brski-cloud.md

 ### Bootstrap via Cloud Registrar and Owner EST Service

-A pledge is bootstrapping where the owner organization does not yet have an owner Registrar deployed, but does have an EST service deployed.
+A pledge is bootstrapping where the owner organization does not yet have an Owner Registrar deployed, but does have an EST service deployed.
 The Cloud Registrar issues a voucher, and the pledge completes trust bootstrap using the Cloud Registrar.
 The voucher issued by the cloud includes domain information for the owner's EST service that the pledge should use for certificate enrollment.

 For example, an organization has an EST service deployed, but does not have yet a BRSKI capable Registrar service deployed.
-The pledge is deployed in the organization's domain, but does not discover a local domain Registrar or owner Registrar.
+The pledge is deployed in the organization's domain, but does not discover a local domain Registrar or Owner Registrar.
 The pledge uses the Cloud Registrar to bootstrap, and the Cloud Registrar provides a voucher that includes instructions on finding the organization's EST service.

 This option can be used to introduce the benefits of BRSKI for an initial period when BRSKI is not available in existing EST-Servers.